c-sp/age/docs/test-roms/lcd-1-groundwork.md

+# LCD groundwork

+## LCD M-cycle alignment

 Prerequisites: [clocks, cycles and state][l-a1]

-# LCD groundwork

 * align the LCD (working at T4-cycles) to M-cycles
-* get mode 0 IRQ timing right as this allows us to examine `HALT` behavior at T4-cycle edges instead of M-cycles

-## Cycle alignment
+* TL;DR: the LCD seems

 ### CGB

-By reading `LY` and `STAT` at specific times we can identify the initial LCD state in M-cycle "resolution": there may be an error of up to `3` T4-cycles cycles due to one M-cycle consisting of `4` T4-cycles.
+By reading `LY` and `STAT` at specific times we can identify the initial LCD state at `PC = 0x0100` with M-cycle accuracy.

+By just reading `STAT` there may be an error of up to `3` T4-cycles cycles though due to one M-cycle consisting of `4` T4-cycles.
 However,
 since `SCX` extends `mode 3` duration by up to `7` T4-cycles (`SCX & 7`),
-accurate identification of the initial LCD state is possible.
+more accurate identification of the initial LCD state is possible.

 ```
 T4-cycle - event